chen-du/Balance-UCSD-VPL/README.md

 The video was collected by two calibrated RGB cameras using a resolution of 640 x 480 pixels at 30 fps, while the center of pressure was recorded at 60 Hz using a force plate.
 Please refer to the following publications for more details.

+## File format
+BodyLandMark.npy contains the 3D body landmarks in meter (m); the shape of data is 11028 (clips) * 120 (frames) * 25 (joints) * 3 (dimensions)

+CenterOfPressure.npy contains the corresponding center of pressure measurements (x, y) in centimeter (cm) for each video clips; the shape of data is 11028 (clips) * 120 (frames) * 2 (dimensions)

+Split.npy contains the data split for each clip in the mixed-subject evaluation, 0 for training set, 1 for validation set, 2 for testing set.

 ## Citation